ritsch/Grove_IMU_10DOF_v2.0/README.md

 # IMU_10DOF_V2

+Fork: for making it compatible to use with ESP32 - winfried

 This library is for Grove - IMU 10DOF V2 and Xadow - IMU 10DOF modules.
 All the mentioned modules are combination of MPU-9250 and BMP280.
 So this library is the combination of:

 * Library for MPU9250 - thanks to Jeff Rowberg <jeff@rowberg.net>, the MIT license
 * Library for BMP280

 ----